-- repeated physical abuse including hitting, kicking, pushing, hazing - repeated psychological abuse including teasing, name calling, harassing, taunting and threatening - repeated social abuse including spreading rumors, intentional exclusion and enforcing social isolation - repeated cyber bullying including the use of e-mails, text messages, instant messages and websites. (see page 31 for more info. on cyber bullying) - Hazing is a crime and will not be tolerated within school and any extracurricular activities.
-Maternity BVM implements a mandatory hazing policy which includes a report to law enforcement. - Disciplinary action may include a detention, suspension, or expulsion, depending on the severity of the situation.
+- repeated physical abuse including hitting, kicking, pushing, hazing - repeated psychological abuse including teasing, name calling, harassing, taunting and threatening

+• repeated social abuse including spreading rumors, intentional exclusion and enforcing social isolation

+• repeated cyber bullying including the use of emails, text messages, instant messages and websites.

+• Hazing is a crime and will not be tolerated within school and any extracurricular activities.
+Maternity BVM implements a mandatory hazing policy which includes a report to law enforcement.

+• Disciplinary action may include a detention, suspension, or expulsion, depending on the severity of the situation.
 In addition, the student may be required to make reparation and/or attend counseling.